Chia-Network/pos2-chip/chip/chip-proof-of-space.md

 *Table data using 4090 @ $1600 consuming 350W.*

-In the above we see that an Proof Fragment Scan Filter of 64 shows some weaknesses at Plot ID Filter of 128 and 256, as an attacker begins to save on energy costs relative to the honest farmer.
+In the above we see that a Proof Fragment Scan Filter of 64 shows some weaknesses at Plot ID Filter of 128 and 256, as an attacker begins to save on energy costs relative to the honest farmer.
 Either we need to increase Plot Difficulty at this setting, to raise the plotting time, or have an aggressive Filter change schedule ready before the next generation of GPU's.

 #### Mitigation